felixknox/single.js/README.md

 * `enableTracking`, implement google analytics on the page, and page events will automaticlly get called from the framework
  * https://developers.google.com/analytics/devguides/collection/gajs/
  * Single.tracker.event(category, action, opt_label) for custom event tracking.
+* `cachePages`, true/false.
+If set to true, then a page wont be deleted, but keept for later use.

 ## Examples:
 * [a simple example](http://rwatgg.dk/labs/single.js/examples/simple.php) it includes the framework debug menu, and prints out data (JSON defined) associated to each page.<br>